This Gluten-Free Vegan Matcha Strawberry Cake is moist and fluffy and covered in a sweet and tangy strawberry frosting.

 - Place other sponge on top and use remaining frosting to cover the top

-- Best eaten on the day or day after it's made
+- Tastes best eaten on the day

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of the products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.